wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     *   (b) Chorus's unbundled copper local loop network service.

-    Schedule 1 clause 4A: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][723] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+    Schedule 1 clause 4A: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][724] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

 ##### 4B Application of pricing principles for designated access services

 *   In applying an applicable initial pricing principle or an applicable final pricing principle, the Commission must ensure that an access provider of a designated service does not recover costs that the access provider is recovering in the price of a designated or specified service provided under a determination prepared under [section 27][44] or [30M][66] or a designated or specified service provided on commercial terms.

-    Schedule 1 clause 4B: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][723] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).
+    Schedule 1 clause 4B: inserted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 68][724] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

-### Subpart 2 Standard access principles for designated access services and specified services
+### Subpart 2---Standard access principles for designated access services and specified services

 ##### 5 Standard access principles for designated access services and specified services